Tampa Bay Buccaneers: Tampa Bay Buccaneers Cheerleaders

 The Bucs created an official cheerleading squad in their first season, called the "Swash-Buc-Lers".
 In 1999, they were renamed as the "Tampa Bay Buccaneers Cheerleaders".

 A Triumph of the Heart: The Ricky Bell Story

 A Triumph of the Heart: The Ricky Bell Story is a made-for-television movie that recounts the life of the late Buccaneer running back Ricky Bell.
 The movie takes place through a dramatic reenactment of the 1981 season, including actual footage of gameplay around the dramatized role by Mario Van Peebles playing Bell himself.
 Bell finds himself befriending an impaired child who inspire each other to become better in their own ways.
 It also includes other former Buccaneer players, like Lee Roy Selmon, Charley Hannah, and Doug Williams (only through gameplay footage).

-Rivals

-The Buccaneers have rivalries several teams in the NFL, most notably with the other three teams in the NFC South, which include the following: the Atlanta Falcons, the Carolina Panthers, and the New Orleans Saints.
-Despite being places in the NFC South, the Buccaneers had fierce rivalries with the Chicago Bears, the Minnesota Vikings, the Detroit Lions, and the Green Bay Packers during their days in the NFC Central from 1977 to 2001, with their rivalry with the Packers being the most famous of the bunch.
-The Buccaneers also have a rivalry with the Philadelphia Eagles that began in the late 1970s but reached new heights during the early 2000s when the two teams met each other in the playoffs.
-The rivalry would return in the early 2020s when the two teams meet in January 2022 when Buccaneers knocked Philly out of the playoffs.
-The Buccaneers also have geographical rivalries with the Jacksonville Jaguars and Miami Dolphins.